I have to admit that I was really hesitant to even write this post.

 “Weight loss is a byproduct of healthy living”

 That one really smacked me hard right in the face as I realized I had been going at this thing all wrong.
-I had been trying so hard to lose weight, my focus and energy was being placed on the wrong thing and causing me to fail.
+I had been trying so hard to lose weight, my focus and energy were being placed on the wrong thing and causing me to fail.

 The definition of byproduct is… something that is produced during the production or destruction of something else.

-Maybe for some of you this revelation is not anything new to you.
+Maybe for some of you, this revelation is not anything new to you.

-But to me it was a HUGE awakening as I began to focus instead on our health and wellness.
+But to me, it was a HUGE awakening as I began to focus instead on our health and wellness.
 I find it interesting that the definition includes both destroying and producing something.

 We are currently working on destroying and destructing our old bad habits and thinking patterns while producing healthy habits and thinking that keep us on the right path to overall wellness!!

-When we came home from that conference we decided to stop trying to lose weight at all and instead begin to learn how to live a life of wellness beginning with the food we ate and adding in a couple supplements to our daily life.
+When we came home from that conference we decided to stop trying to lose weight at all and instead begin to learn how to live a life of wellness beginning with the food we ate and adding in a couple of supplements to our daily life.

 If you have Netflix, watch the documentary Fed Up.
 I cannot recommend this one enough.

-It was a HUGE eye opener for us as we were already working on getting the junky toxic ingredients out of our home, but had no idea how much of the stuff we thought was “good for us” was really practically just as bad as the stuff we knew for sure was NOT good for us.
+It was a HUGE eye-opener for us as we were already working on getting the junky toxic ingredients out of our home, but had no idea how much of the stuff we thought was “good for us” was really practically just as bad as the stuff we knew for sure was NOT good for us.